marklandp/info3180-project4/README.md

 2. E-Bay
 3. Tiger Direct
 4. Lenovo
-5. Only pulls the dell logo.
-Can't pull laptop thumbnail.
-Description, Title and URL pulled
+5. Dell
 6. Best Buy
 7. Newegg
-7. May work on others, not tested
+7. May work on others, not tested.
+Pretty sure it works on every single website though, even non e-commerce sites

 Routes not in API documentation